neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 (password-protection)=
 ### Password protecting your connection credentials

++ Add links to this page in the TUI / Api

 Datashuttle uses the software `RClone` for all data transfers by default.
 RClone stores the credentials for connection by default in an unencrypted configuration file.
 This includes: